Fiat justitia ruat caelum: Modern origins

 The exact phrase as used for approval of justice at all cost—usually seen in a positive sense—appears to originate in modern jurisprudence.
-In English law, William Watson in "Ten Quodlibetical Quotations Concerning Religion and State" (1601) "You go against that general maxim in the laws, which is 'Fiat justitia et ruant coeli.'"
+In English law, William Watson in "Ten Quodlibetical Quotations Concerning Religion and State" (1601) wrote "You go against that general maxim in the laws, which is 'Fiat justitia et ruant coeli.'"
 This is its first known appearance in English literature.